bastibe/RunForrest/README.md

 If you want to get more feedback for failing tasks, you can run them with `print_errors=True`, which will print the full stack trace of every error the moment it occurs.

+Sometimes, `dill` won't catch some local functions or globals, and your tasks will fail.
+In that case, set `save_session=True` and try again.

 ### Accessing Tasks